-- Attendance and participation in class discussion. - Facilitation of class discussion and presentation.
+- Attendance and participation in class discussion, evaluated by the following criteria: - accurate use of assigned material - attention to and ability to engage with contributions of classmates - openness to reflect critically on the implications of the ideas discussed from readings and presentations - prompt, regular attendance; absences and/or tardiness will seriously impact your participation and overall course grade - Facilitation of class discussion and presentation.
 During the seminar, each person will take approximately 30 minutes to present material from one of the books listed in the "Optional Readings" portion of the syllabus.
 This should include core components of the selected book.
 During this time, the student/presenter will also facilitate group discussion of how the presented material potentially intersects with clinical and/or pastoral practice.
 Please include handouts that students can keep.

-3. Personal Sexual Statement and Pastoral Reflection Paper (35% of grade) (Due at end of the seminar)
+3. Personal Sexual Statement and Pastoral Reflection Paper (35% of grade)

+(Due last day of class)

 In 7 pages describe what you believe to be most deeply true about sexuality.
 Include your theological, philosophical, and ethical views of sexuality.
-Incorporate discussion of how your own sex history (e.g. biological sex, gender, gender identity, sexual orientation, and/or pivotal sexual experiences--where appropriate) and cultural values (e.g. familial, societal, theological, ecclesial, vocational, etc.) have shaped this.
+Incorporate discussion of how your own sex history (e.g. biological sex, gender, gender identity, sexual orientation, and/ or pivotal sexual experiences--where appropriate) and cultural values (e.g. familial, societal, theological, ecclesial, vocational, etc.) have shaped this.
 Include discussion of the possible benefits and limitations of your current views and how these may influence your ability to connect, either positively or negatively, with others in your ministerial context (e.g. ethical considerations, therapeutic alliance, interactions with parishioners, social justice demands, etc.).
 Please demonstrate ways that class discussion and/or readings may have influenced your beliefs or caused you to more deeply reflect upon them.
 Effective pastoral theological reflection is expected.